flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210201-meteorologist-chris-stumpf-on-the-10-to-15-inches-of-snow-that-pummeled-the-milwaukee-metro-area-over-the-weekend-as-a-massive-snow-storm-this-week-will-impact-roughly-1-in-4-americans/index.md

 **Why It Matters:** This will be the biggest snow in years for many parts of the country, potentially disrupting travel and the movement of goods at some of the nation’s largest travel hubs.

 Local officials urged anyone in the path of the storm to prepare their homes and stock up on necessities.
-Learn simple steps to prep for a winter storm, [here](https://weather.com/safety/winter/news/2019-01-30-how-to-prepare-for-blizzards).to prep for a winter storm, [here](https://weather.com/safety/winter/news/2019-01-30-how-to-prepare-for-blizzards).
+Learn simple steps to prep for a winter storm, [here](https://weather.com/safety/winter/news/2019-01-30-how-to-prepare-for-blizzards).